Redundancy insurance

 When should I consider buying redundancy insurance?

-- Your company is laying people off but redundancy looks unlikely in the near future.
-Many policies have a waiting period of three to six months before you’re allowed to make a claim.
+• Your company is laying people off but redundancy looks unlikely in the near future.
+Many policies have an exclusion period of three to six months before you’re allowed to make a claim.

-- You don’t have a lot of savings but you can cover yourself during the deferral period before the first insurance payment starts.
+• You don’t have a lot of savings but you can cover yourself during the deferred period before the first insurance payment starts.
 This is likely to be a minimum of a month.

-- If you think you’d struggle to find work quickly if you lost your current job.
+• If you think you’d struggle to find work quickly if you lost your current job, perhaps because you work in an industry that has seen a lot of redundancies lately.

-You probably won’t be eligible to buy redundancy insurance if:
+You probably won’t be eligible to buy redundancy protection insurance, or make a successful claim, if:

-- You have other skills that mean if you lose your current job, you could move to a different line of work.
+• You have other skills that mean if you lose your current job, you could move quickly to a different line of work.

 What is the difference between a deferred period and an exclusion period?